EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/07_advanced_components/README.md

    rows by their index — cancel the running animation in `@enter-cancelled`
 6. Add a `prefers-reduced-motion` block, toggle the preference in the Devtools rendering panel, and verify **nothing gets stuck** in the DOM
-7. *(Bonus)* Measure the FLIP cost on 500 rows in the Performance panel, then on 50 — and decide where your limit is
+7. *(Bonus)* Make the panel call `fetchInvoices(500)` instead of `12`, measure the FLIP cost in the Performance panel, then on 50 rows — and decide where your limit is

 **Done when** every animation is reversible mid-flight, and disabling motion leaves the application fully usable.